 - The dentist uses an anesthetic to numb your mouth around the decayed tooth.

 - The dentist uses a drill or laser to remove the decayed portions of the tooth.

 - Finally, the dentist applies the filling and polishes it to complete the procedure.

 The type of material used determines the price.
 Common filling materials include gold, silver amalgam, and composite resin fillings.
 Composite resin fillings are the same color as your tooth and help the filling blend in with your natural teeth.

-Dental fillings and sealants in Baytown, TX, are just two of the many services we perform.
+Dental fillings and sealants are just two of the many services we perform.
 Feel free to ask about our cosmetic dentistry services.
-We also provide pediatric dentistry solutions for smaller members of the family.
+We also provide pediatric dentistry solutions for younger members of the family.
 Don’t put your dental health on hold.
 Contact us at 281.346.9510 today to schedule an appointment.